wolfalders/wolfalders.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I research the historical archaeology and deep history of eastern Africa and the Indian Ocean.
+I research the historical archaeology and deep history of eastern Africa and the Indian Ocean, with fieldwork primarily based in Kenya and Tanzania.

 My work traces the impacts of globalization and colonialism on landscapes, environments, and societies from the medieval period to the 19th century.
 I also address how small, mobile non-elite groups like fishers, farmers, hunters, merchants and pastoralists adapted to and shaped these processes.
-While my fieldwork is primarily based on the Swahili Coast of Kenya and Tanzania, my projects aim at comparative understandings of the early modern world in global perspective.
+My projects aim at comparative understandings of the shaping of the early modern world in global perspective, highlighting African contributions.

 I have just begun a Marie-Skłodowska Curie (MSCA) postdoctoral fellowship at the McDonald Institute for Archaeological Research at Cambridge University.
 I recently finished [lecturing](https://ioa.ucla.edu/people/wolfgang-alders) at the UCLA Cotsen Institute of Archaeology, following postdocs at the University of Arkansas and New York University.
 I earned my PhD from the Department of Anthropology at the University of California, Berkeley in 2022.